-The International Olympic Committee's (IOC) plans to introduce stricter guidelines for transgender athletes before the Tokyo 2020 Games have been postponed, again.
+Earlier this year, the International Olympic Committee's (IOC) planned to introduce stricter guidelines for transgender athletes before the Tokyo 2020 Games were postponed, again.

-According to the Guardian, discussions on the subject ran into the sand because the panel of scientists allocated to make a decision is struggling to reach an agreement on such a thorny issue.
+According to the Guardian, discussions on the subject ran into the sand because the panel of scientists allocated to make a decision struggled to reach an agreement on such a thorny issue.

 The aforementioned group had been expected to recommend halving the permitted testosterone levels for trans women competing in elite sport.
 However, matters have been postponed for the foreseeable due to the subject's politically charged and sensitive nature.